 Organic results are highly trusted by users as they reflect the search engine’s assessment of the webpage’s quality and relevance.
 Websites that consistently rank well in organic search results can enjoy increased visibility, traffic, and potential customers.

-See also How Do Search Engine Algorithms Determine Rankings?
+See also How Do Search Engines Work?

 Paid Results